FormulaMonks/tree-select/README.md

 ## Styling

 Default looks on the dropdown are purposefully spartan.
 You should customize that using CSS and content replacements.
+There is also some work to improve sticky sections.

 ### CSS